dynasty-lang/dynasty-lang/index.md

 }
 ```

-And only, in this case, namely the value of an `if` expression is thrown away, a block expression is regarded as not an expression but only a part of the statement.
+And only, in this case, namely, when you throw away the value of an `if` expression, a block expression is regarded as not an expression but only a part of the statement.
-In other words, a `return` statement or a `yield` statement is returning to the outer context (or the caller context) from the nearest valid function context or block expression context, not the block expression immediately after the `if` or the `else`.
+In other words, a `return` statement or a `yield` statement is returning to the outer context (or the caller context) from the nearest proper function context or block expression context, not the block expression immediately after the `if` or the `else`.

 ```dn
 fn bar() {